zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 [APZ 21.3] (#apz21 .3) {#apz21 .3 .ref .apz} "How are the discreet
 It is also stated that the nation's Jara will be more than the mourning.
-Karanu Manuwi, “It” is something critique, ask for something or something goes away Ready.
-“Muni” tells the wisdom what it is.
+Karanu Manuwi, "It" is something critique, ask for something or something goes away Ready.
+"Muni" tells the wisdom what it is.
 Any signal (in the Great Niddah (2-8) Any signal should be used from 10 to 14.)
 If the Dhamma Viedara, the name of the Epothecary, then the Conscious Consciousness What was called Muni?
-“Moneya”
+"Moneya"
 What is Bodybody, Wachi what is, what is he.
 What is the body?
 (2-8) (ii) (12) (13) shall be used) and shall be promulted Manuwana manuwi, worm.
 Constant.
 Opening Points Manualy.
 Divide Measure.
 Measure the pros.
 It bristled me Manurements of caranu.
 This doctrine is thus the doctrine which you have adhered to.
 So is the doctrine that you have known by God.
-Therefore, Brahma“ .
+Therefore, Brahma" .

 [Msdiv 22] (#msdiv22) {#msdiv22 .ref .msdiv} (4-5)

-[APZ 22.1] (#apz22 .1) {#apz22 .1 .ref .apz} "I will devote doctrine to”
+[APZ 22.1] (#apz22 .1) {#apz22 .1 .ref .apz} "I will devote doctrine to"
 The beginning of this is the middle good and the late good defined communities.
 Four Sitematores Brahmecharia Four Sitematores
 Four Negative Pneyachendiyans Penshaha Powers Sapthabocentrayangayan Aryan